lbacigal/startup/notes.md

 * This may sound dumb, but I literally just learned that the Github schedule for this class is WAYY better than the Canvas schedule.
 I completely missed the steps to buy a domain name with the Route53 stuff.
 But now I know to ALWAYS look at the Github schedule.
 * I learned that when I'm editing the Caddy file, that using "vi Caddyfile" is really hard.
 Apparently if you use "nano Caddyfile" it's a LOT more user friendly, while still being able to edit the file.
 * When I buy a domain, it's better to use a ".click" rather than a ".com" or ".org" because they are always cheaper
 * I also did "the console" assignment.
 I'm pretty sure I understood what was going on.
 I made a txt file called 'test', & put a print thing in it.
 Then copied that file & made a new file from it called 'other'. put the contents of the 'test' file in the 'other' file, then deleted the 'test' file. then did a function that ran through the 'other' file to get an output.
-I'm wayy more used to Python, but it made sense coneceptually
+I'm wayy more used to Python, but it made sense conceptually

 # 2/3/24 -- HTML structure, input, media